This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 There are a couple of ways you can do this.

-If your grill has the capability, crank up the heat to 600 degrees Fahrenheit or slightly higher.
-Place your grates inside the grill (if they weren’t already before) and leave them in there for about an hour and fifteen minutes.
+If your grill has the capability, crank up the heat to 600ºF or slightly higher.
+Place your grates inside the grill (if they weren’t already before) and leave them in there for about an hour.

 The extreme heat will burn off and deep clean your grates.
 From there, let the grates cool and check for any excess rust or food particles that didn’t get burnt off.
 Scrape any stragglers away with soapy water and steel wool or a firm brush.